 Shot on Mamiya645af | Kodak Portra 800 Film | Scanned by Photovision

 The second we turn on our phones, we are hit with amazing imagery from all over the world and it's hard not to feel like you are behind the game.
 When I'm in a battle such as this, the cure is usually creating photographs that come from my own vision.
-Finding people who are "my tribe" and getting my film camera out will usually leave me re-invigorated, not to mention with better skills for working with clients.
+Finding people who I enjoy working with and getting my film camera out will usually leave me re-invigorated.

 That is why I love this family session so much.
 It did not fail to inspire me.